 Currently, Hannah is doing great.
 However, she will need another open heart surgery, called “The Fontan“, later this year.

-As for mom Melody, it wasn’t until last year (2011) that she was diagnosed with a type of Muscular Dystrophy.
+As for mom Melody, it wasn’t until two years ago (2011) that she was diagnosed with a type of Muscular Dystrophy.
 Doctors at UCLA are still diagnosing which type she has.
 Sadly, the disease has continued to progress and Melody is feeling the effects of it.
 She can no longer walk long distances and her distal muscles have become very weak.